Lexicon PCM-60 digital reverb

 features of its big brothers, but does pack that classic

-Lexicon sound - probably the last Lexicon device of that era, as their
+Lexicon sound - probably the last Lexicon device of that era, as

 constant evolution of reverb algorithm development drove them to